BingchengLi/Escape-from-CMU/README.md

 15-112 term project!
 ~~I really wanted to escape from this school back then~~

-Escape From CMU is a 2D single-player platforming video game that stimulates the process of escaping from Carnegie Mellon University, written in python.
+Escape From CMU is a 2D single-player platforming video game that stimulates the process of escaping from Carnegie Mellon University.
+The game is written in `Python`.

 I implemented random terrain generation, maze generation, and Dijkstra's pathfinding algorithm -- ***first "big" project in my life***!